nikitakuchur/testpoint/README.md

 ## When you should use it

-Restcompare can be useful in the following cases:
+Testpoint can be useful in the following cases:
 * You've made significant changes that don't alter the behaviour of the endpoints in question, and you need to test that they still work as expected.
 * You've rewritten a legacy application, and you need to ensure that the endpoints respond in exactly the same way.